decred/dcrbounty/src/content/en/rules/index.md

 All payouts will be in Decred only.
 Payouts are done in a single batch once a month.
 You will be required to create and operate a Decred wallet.
 The DCR to USD ratio is based on the the average USD rate of the previous month.
 Payout amount is decided by a core "bug bounty" group.

-The Payout amout will only be decided after the patch for the vulnerability has been merged.
+The Payout amount will only be decided after the patch for the vulnerability has been merged.

 ## Indicative payout amounts